Bear Sanctuary Adventure

 04.07.2018: Napa has arrived in Arosa

 Finally!
 On Wednesday 4 July at lunch time Napa has arrived in Arosa.
 The bear was transported with the Weisshorn gondola and then brought to his new home at the middle station.
 Many spectators and the media were there live to be part of this blissful event.
 Napa is now happily enjoying his new enclosure for a temporary adjustment period.
-Soon he will be able to romp around outdoors and visitors can joyfully observe the cute fluffy animal.
+Soon he will be able to romp around outdoors and visitors can joyfully observe the majestic animal.
 We cannot wait!

 Here is an interesting report by the Swiss Television Channel SRF news on 5 July 2018 at midday.